 Overview

 Structured data tells search engines what a page is, not just what it says.
 Ship JSON-LD with schema.org vocabulary on every public page.
-Done right, it earns rich results (article cards, breadcrumbs, FAQ accordions, sitelinks) and feeds knowledge-graph entity resolution.
+Done right, it earns rich results (article cards, breadcrumbs, product and review annotations, sitelinks) and feeds knowledge-graph entity resolution.
 Done wrong, it earns manual penalties.
+Note that not every schema type still maps to a rich result: Google retired FAQ and HowTo rich results (2023 to 2026), so ship those types for page understanding and AI-agent consumption, not for a SERP feature.
+See schema-markup-deep.

 Ship JSON-LD, not Microdata or RDFa